 When you enter the Universal’s Cabana Bay Beach Resort you are immediately transported back in time to the 50’s.
 What we loved about the Cabana Bay Beach Resort it that is a value resort with a great theme!
 It is just like living in the good ‘ole days.
 It was a like a blast into the 50’s.
 I couldn’t believe how realistic it was!
 We also loved the amenities this resort offers at a value price.

 The new Universal value resort offers so many amenities.
 It has several restaurants including the Bayliner Diner, International Station, Deli Station, Pizza Station, Salad Station and Grab and Go, Starbucks and Deliziso Pizza.
 There is plenty to eat once you arrive.
-In fact we didn’t leave the parking lot once we did.
-We used the resort transportation to go back and forth to the the City Walk and Park area.
+We didn’t leave the parking lot once we did.
+We used the resort transportation to go back and forth to the City Walk and Park area.

 The Cabana Bay Beach Resort also has a Galaxy Bowl Restaurant where you can go bowling.
 They have a Physical Fitness Studio that is complementary for guests.
 One of the most amazing features is the pool experience!
 It is open daily at 8:00 am.
 They offer two spectacular swimming pools and a nightly movie at sundown.
 Peyton had a blast playing in the pool and watching a movie after a long day at the park.